apache/openwhisk/docs/actions-python.md

 ## Python 3 actions

 Python 3 actions are executed using Python 3.6.1.
-To use this runtime, specify the `wsk` CLI parameter `--kind python:3` when creating or updating an action.
+This is the default runtime for Python actions, unless you specify the `--kind` flag when creating or updating an action.
 The following packages are available for use by Python actions, in addition to the Python 3.6 standard libraries.

 - aiohttp v1.3.3